-UMAP currently comprises 36 countries/territories with over 600 member universities/institutions.
-Since UMAP has a broad network in the Asia-Pacific region, there are various unique programs offered by its members.
-By joining UMAP, students and faculty in your university/institution will be eligible to apply for those exchange programs.
+UMAP currently comprises 23 countries/territories with over 200 member institutions.
+As UMAP has a broad network in the Asia-Pacific region, there are many unique programs offered by its members.

-You can easily join UMAP by taking the following procedures:
+You can join UMAP by taking the following steps:

-1. Please check whether your country/territory is eligible for UMAP membership.
+1. Check whether your country/territory is eligible for UMAP membership.
 Contact the UMAP National Secretariat (UMAP NS) responsible for your country or territory and request for their endorsement.
-If your country/territory does not have UMAP NS, please contact UMAP International Secretariat.
+If your country/territory does not have a UMAP NS, please contact UMAP International Secretariat (UMAP IS).

-(Note: Only accredited institutions of higher learning from UMAP member countries/regions are eligible to participate in UMAP Student Exchange Programs.
-If your country/territory is not a UMAP member, please contact UMAP International Secretariat)
+(Note: Only accredited institutions of higher learning from UMAP member countries/regions are eligible to participate in UMAP Student Exchange Programs.)

-3. Once the “Pledge of Agreement” is confirmed by UMAP IS, your institution becomes a UMAP member!
-UMAP IS will inform you of ID and Password for UMAP Student Connection Online (USCO) System.
-You are required to register Coordinator Information as well as Institution Information in the system in order to participate in UMAP programs as all the transactions including program registration, student nomination, acceptance of students etc. are performed through the system.
+3. Once the “Pledge of Agreement” is confirmed by the UMAP IS, your institution becomes a UMAP member!
+The UMAP IS will notify you how to access the UMAP Student Connection Online (USCO) System.
+You are required to register Coordinator Information as well as Institution Information in the system in order to participate in UMAP programs.
+All program activity, including program registration, student nomination, and acceptance of students, takes place through this system.